The One Way to Get in on Elon Musk’s Robotaxi Before Its 10/10 Debut

 InvestorPlace - Stock Market News, Stock Advice & Trading Tips

-Editor’s Note: Tens of thousands of dockworkers went on strike Tuesday morning over wages… and automation.
-Last year, Hollywood writers went on strike over payment plans… and artificial intelligence.
-Other labor groups are pushing state legislatures to ban the use of driverless trucks.

 While we’ve been hearing about autonomous vehicles and AI wiping out jobs for years, we’ve not yet seen much on-the-ground evidence of it.
-In fact, I don’t blame you if you’re cautious about believing some of the more outlandish claims about these technologies out there.
-Clearly, however, workers are not just worried… but willing to put their jobs on the line in order to keep these technologies at bay.
-Somebody knows something.
+However, my colleague Luke Lango definitely knows something.

+He’s been tracking these technologies for years… and helping his members pile up serious investment gains with his recommendations.
+And, he says, on October 10, Elon Musk is set to unveil Tesla’s Robotaxi project.

 Luke, for his part, requires no further evidence to be convinced that what he calls the “Age of Autonomous Vehicles” is at our doorstep.
 That’s because he’s seen it… well, at his own doorstep.
 I invited him here today to explain.

-Note: Editor’s Note: Tens of thousands of dockworkers went on strike recently over wages… and automation.
-Last year, Hollywood writers went on strike over payment plans… and artificial intelligence.
-Other labor groups are pushing state legislatures to ban the use of driverless trucks.